atoder/vimsettings/README.md

 6. Cascadia Code
 7. Firicico
 8. Operator Mono Lig
-8 .
-SpaceMono
+9. SpaceMono
-9. NovaMoto
+10. NovaMoto
-10. Hermit
+11. Hermit
-11. Fantasque
+12. Fantasque
 13. JetBrains Mono
+14. SF Mono Regular
-14. Inconsolata
+15. Inconsolata
-15. Source Code Pro
+16. Source Code Pro
-16. Anonymous Pro
+17. Anonymous Pro

 For fonts icons to display in tmux, use a secondary Non-ASCII font such as